wederer/nginx-reverse-proxy-cache-showcase/README.md

-# Showcase of a nginx reverse proxy which uses caching
+# Caching with nginx as a reverse proxy

 This demo shows the caching mechanic of a nginx reverse proxy (https://www.nginx.com/blog/nginx-caching-guide/).
 The webserver takes 5 seconds to send a response and the response is cached for 10 seconds by the nginx reverse proxy.

+For the config of the nginx see `nginx.conf`.

 ## How to run:
 1. `docker-compose up`